 The DIY (Drone It Yourself) v1.0 kit offers you the opportunity to turn any object into a drone*, simply by attaching four motors and a control unit – no technical know-how needed.
 The kit consists of multiple parts that are easy to assemble and can be attached to a wide range of different objects.

-The plastic parts have been 3D printed in ABS.
+The plastic parts used for the version displayed have been 3D printed in ABS.
 The control unit contains a receiver, four ESCs, a bluetooth module and an OpenPilot CC3D flightcontroller.

-* Technically this would be an Unmanned Aerial Vehicle (UAV), not a drone, but drone seems to be the term most used these days.
+* Technically this would be an Unmanned Aerial Vehicle (UAV), not a drone, but drone seems to be the term most used.